-Man taken to psychiatric hospital for visiting Lukashenka administration
+Man taken to psychiatric hospital for visiting Lukashenka administration32

 The authorities prefer to explain the desire of citizens to exercise their constitutional rights by “insanity”.